 Second, enhanced legitimacy comes with planning.
 Remember that strategic planning is the top 2009 management tool for global business from a satisfaction standpoint.
 Remember that strategic planning garnered the highest marks for what worked by executives of high-performing nonprofits and that 91 percent of them had strategic plans in place at their own organizations.
-And don’t forget that three out of five nonprofits do it and management services organizations make it their top field of concentration.
+Don’t forget that three out of five nonprofits do it and management services organizations make it their top field of concentration.
 It is hard to ignore the implications: If you want your nonprofit to grow into a high performing nonprofit with a big budget (or get much needed funding), you need to have a plan.

-And even those who don’t plan at the onset eventually will “adopt formal planning when required to do so, suggesting that funders exert a form of coercive pressure on nonprofits.”
+Moreover, even those who don’t plan at the onset eventually will “adopt formal planning when required to do so, suggesting that funders exert a form of coercive pressure on nonprofits.”
 Unsettling as it may be for those who don’t plan and uplifting for those who do is the news that nonprofits “appear to be rewarded for doing so through an increase in resources.”